 - Anacharis / Waterweed

-And for protein, I would recommend anything on this page here.
+And for protein, I would recommend reading my article on the best food for aquatic turtles.
 Although it’s processed, there really isn’t anything better than pet turtle pellets.

 Just What Foods Are Bad For Turtles?